Digital-Working-Group/pii-splicing-redaction/README.md

     - A timestamped `summary_YYYY_MM_DD_HHMMSS.json` file that contains the performance metrics and other information. (see `write_summary_json()` in [pii_masking_evaluate.py](scripts/pii-masking-300k/pii_masking_evaluate.py))
     - A timestamped `summary_YYYY_MM_DD_HHMMSS.xlsx` file that contains a Summary tab, and then individual tabs for each output JSON file that had no errors. (see `write_summary_xlsx()`in [pii_masking_evaluate.py](scripts/pii-masking-300k/pii_masking_evaluate.py))

-# Performance Metrics on pii-masking-300k (first 500)
+# Performance Metrics on pii-masking-300k
 Results of the Phi4 LLM model on the first 500 rows of [pii-masking-300k](https://huggingface.co/datasets/ai4privacy/pii-masking-300k).

 - Precision: 91.8%